Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Introduction

-In this work, we propose a third method for dimensionality detection in complex networks based on TDA, that complements a trilogy in combination with the configuration-space and embedding methods used in~\cite{almagro2022detecting} and~\cite{jankowski2023d}, respectively.
+Despite this broad relevance, the concept of network dimensionality remains largely unexplored within TDA.
+In this work, we propose a method for dimensionality detection in complex networks based on TDA, which complements a trilogy in combination with the configuration-space and embedding methods used in~\cite{almagro2022detecting} and~\cite{jankowski2023d}, respectively.
 The dimensionality detection task, crucial for understanding the intrinsic geometry of data, showcases how tailored filtrations and feature selection can enhance the ability of persistent homology to analyze and interpret complex data for specific purposes.
 Specifically, we introduce a chordless cycle filtration scheme and use it to compute extended persistence of cycles, as the topological descriptor that best captures the distribution of cycles in synthetic and real networks to predict their dimensionality.

 Moreover, we propose a data-driven approach to estimate network dimensionality by training a neural network on nearly $800\,000$ synthetic networks.
 A~multilayer perceptron accurately estimates dimensionality and transfers effectively to real-world networks, generalizing and adapting to new data without retraining.
 Ablation experiments demonstrate that TDA features play an important role in this task, even when combined with average cycle densities and degree-related graph features.